Davygod/KEST2/windows_verkefni.md

 *
 *
 ### 11.4.2.7 Lab - File System Commands
+* Type cd at the command prompt.
+Question:
+What is the current directory?
+  * ???
+* Type cd ITEfolder3 at the command prompt and press Enter.
+Question:
+Which folder are you in now?
+  * ???
+* Create ITEfolder4 in the current directory.
+Within the ITEfolder4 folder, create a folder named ITEfolder5.
+Use the dir command to verify the folder creation.
+Question:
+What command or commands did you use to create the nested folders?
+  * ???
+* Type cd .. to change the current directory.
+Each .. is a shortcut to move up one level in the directory tree.
+Question:
+After issuing the cd .. command, what is your directory now?
+  * ???
+* What would be the current directory if you issue this command at C:\Users\ITEfolder4?
+  * ???
+* To delete a file or multiple files, use the del command with the file names at the prompt.
+Question:
+What single command would you use to delete all the files with doc2 in the filename?
+Use the command to remove the files with doc2 in the filename.
+  * ???
+* What command would you use to delete all the files in the directory?
+Use the command to remove the files.
+  * ???
+* Use help xcopy or xcopy /? to determine which switch would allow the xcopy command to copy all the files and directories.
+Question:
+What option allows you to copy all the files and directories, including the empty directories?
+  * ???
+* __Reflection Question:__ What are the advantages of using CLI vs. GUI?
+  * ???
 ### 11.4.3.2 Lab - Disk CLI Commands
 ### 11.4.4.2 Lab - Task and System CLI Commands
 ### 11.4.5.3 Lab - Other Useful Commands